Lesson 3: Using predefined workers

 executor = UvExecutor(PACKAGE_PATH.parent / "tierkreis_workers", storage.logs_path)

-Once we provide the graph inputs we can now run it by providing a storage and an executor.
+Once we provide the workflow inputs we can now run it by providing a storage and an executor.
+And finally we can print the outputs.

 from tierkreis import run_graph